Pot O'Luck: 1946

 Pot O'Luck bowed a tendon In the spring of 1946 that resulted in a year when he did not win a major race.
 He lost three races in a row until winning the July 15 Scintillator Purse at Arlington Park and in October won the Hop Creek Purse at Garden State Park Racetrack.

 1947

 In February 1947, five-year-old Pot O'Luck won the Cocoanuts Purse at Hialeah Park Race Track and in April earned his second win of the Ben Ali Stakes at Keenland Race Course.
 On June 13 it was announced that he had been sold to bloodstock agent John H. Clark who raced him without success until selling him in the fall to a Virginia breeding syndicate.
 A few years later Pot O'Luck was sold to a breeding operation in France but overall he met with little success as a sire.
 His best runner was Pot Hunter, a multiple stakes winner in Canada.

 Pedigree

+Pot O'Luck is inbred 4D × 4D to the stallion Peter Pan, meaning that he appears twice fourth generation on the dam side of his pedigree.